Video Game / All Kamen Rider Generations

 A series of Beat 'em Up

-- All Kamen Rider Generations (Nintendo DS): All the main Riders from Kamen Rider to Kamen Rider OOO are playable, plus Riderman and Birth.
+- All Kamen Rider Generations (2011, Nintendo DS): Released for the 40th anniversary of the franchise.
+All the main Riders from Kamen Rider to Kamen Rider OOO are playable, plus Riderman and Birth.
 Stages are fairly straightforward, and playable characters all have levels and stats, as well as finishers.
 Fourze was a secret character that could be unlocked.

-A third game was not made, developers 7th Chord however instead released Kamen Rider Travelers Record
+, developers 7th Chord released Kamen Rider Travelers Record

 , a smaller-scale game featuring only the post-Decade